aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetUpBars/_index.md

 ## GetUpBars function

-Returns an DropBars object that represents the up bars on a line chart.Applies only to line charts.
+Returns a DropBars object that represents the up bars on a line chart.Applies only to line charts.

 ```go